wp-plugins/robo-gallery/readme.txt

 = How to add text before and after gallery? =

 In gallery settings you can find before/after text gallery field.
 This fields support HTML tags.

-= Do you have fade effect for the thumbnails hover? =

-Yes, gallery have fade hover effect

 = How many thumbnails hover effects gallery has? =